 “We’ve talked about ‘Battlefield moments’”, began Gustavsson, “and I don’t want that to sound like a marketing pitch [laughs], but it is a fact that anyone that’s played Battlefield has usually had one of those moments.”

-My moment happened on the water: after spawning offshore, I jumped into a jetski and casually sped off into the hectically rough waters.
+My moment happened on the water: after spawning offshore, I jumped into a jetski and casually sped off into the rough waters.
 The waves pushed me in all directions, unlike any influential way I can remember in a game.
 Then, suddenly, the whisk of bullets blasted through my headset.
 In the distance, as the waves thrusted me into the air, I could see an enemy crouched down on the beach, patiently shooting at me.

-“Sometimes in games you’ll see the waves, and that’s where we started,” explained Gustavsson.
-“We started building single waves, but the challenge was if could metric it.
+“Sometimes in games you’ll see the waves, and that’s where we started,” explains Gustavsson.
+“We started building single waves, but the challenge was if we could metric it.
 Could we create flowing waves?
 So we looked at the gameplay to see how we could incorporate the waves, and we think we’ve managed to pull it off.”

 In my instance, I used the waves to gain an advantage: I rode them closer to shore, but ensured I remained hidden beneath the tide as they streamed towards land.
-Then, with every new push forward, I would accelerate, get some air, and eventually have the leverage to aim down the sights, perfect my view, and plow down the enemy.
+Then, with every new push forward, I would accelerate, get some air, and eventually have the leverage to aim down the sights, perfect my view, and known down the enemy.
 Gustavsson was impressed.
 My Battlefield credentials had reached new heights.